clairedavid/ml_in_hep/assignments/ml_a1.md

 ```
 ````
 ## 1. Get the Data
 Download the dataset and put it on your GDrive.
-Open a new Jupyter-notebook.
+Open a new Jupyter-notebook from [Google-Colab](https://colab.research.google.com/).
 To mount your drive:
 ```python
 from google.colab import drive
 drive.mount('/content/gdrive')